Opportunities open up as U.S., UK prepare to go it alone on rates

 Baring Asset Management's Wilde, with $12 billion global fixed income assets under management, said U.S. government bonds offer a "significant" yield premium over European bonds.
 He will continue to buy 10-year Treasuries over Bunds for now, but expects Bunds to become more attractive once Fed liftoff actually happens.

-The yield spread is currently around 155 basis points, which Wild reckons will narrow to 135 basis points before he reassess his position.
+The yield spread is currently around 155 basis points US10YT=RR EU10YT=RR, which Wild reckons will narrow to 135 basis points before he reassess his position.

 Some investors and traders with a shorter-term horizon will look to take bets on whether the Fed or BoE moves first, although most analysts think the Fed will lead the choreography and raise rates first.